ttarreuu/ttarreuu/README.md

 #### 👩‍💻 About Me

-Hi, I'm **Tara Hanifan**, an Application Developer passionate about building interactive mobile apps and user centered experiences.
+I'm **Tara Hanifan**, an Application Developer passionate about building interactive mobile apps and user centered experiences.

 - 🎯 Focused on Application Development
 - 🌱 Currently expanding skills in React Native and .NET Framework